 GSAS Office of Residential Life assists full-time graduate students in exploring their options for both on-campus and off-campus housing.
-Our staff oversees the administration of the GSAS Residence Halls, the Dudley Meal Plan, Summer Conference Housing, and provides resources for locating off-campus housing.
-The Director of Residential Life supervises the sixteen Resident Advistors who live on each floor of the GSAS Residence Halls.
-GSAS Office of Residential Life also serves as a resource by providing information about various topics, including our online database of off-campus housing options, moving companies, bed and breakfasts, storage facilities and maps of Cambridge.
-Visit us in the basement of Dudley House/Lehman Hall or call the office between 9 am and 5 pm, Monday through Friday.
+Our staff oversees the administration of the GSAS residence halls, the Dudley Meal Plan, summer conference housing, and provides resources for locating off-campus housing.
+The Director of Residential Life supervises the sixteen Resident Advisors who live on each floor of the GSAS residence halls.
+Our office contact information is listed below.

 Ashley Skipwith, Director of Residential Life

 Patty Collyer, Residential Life Assistant

 Janet Daniels, Residential Life Assistant

 Office Hours: Monday - Friday, 9:00 a.m. - 5:00 p.m.